vishale2207-creator/protfolio-simple-website/README.md

 ## About the Project

 I created this portfolio from scratch to practice HTML structure, CSS styling, and basic web development concepts.
-This is one of my first projects as I continue learning Full Stack Development.
+This is one of my first projects as I continue learning Full Stack Development..